ashankz/lambda-runtime-perf/README.md

 ## Observations

  - Go runtime seems to give a little better performance than others, in terms of response times and throughput
- - Node runtime seems to perform better than Python.
  - AWS documentation on Go is significantly less than Python/Node.
  - Package size of Go runtime is large: ~ 6 MB, compared to a few hundred bytes for Python/Node.